haoliangyu/terrac/README.md

 ### `terrac init`

 Initialize terrac configuration in a directory.
+It will provide an interactive questionnaire for the selected backend and create the `terrac.json` configuration file at the local directory.

 ```
 USAGE